 - The GBI will attempt to accommodate all intern applicants, but there are no guarantees that everyone who applies will be approved for an internship.

 - Applicants majoring in a criminal justice or related field may intern at any of 15 Regional offices, select task force offices or specialized units at GBI Headquarters.
-Applicants majoring in science or related majors may intern with the Department of Forensic Sciences at Headquarters.
+Applicants majoring in science or related majors may intern with the Department of Forensic Sciences.
 Information Technology (IT) and related majors may intern with the Georgia Crime Information Center located at Headquarters.
-Applicants will not be allowed to intern at regional crime labs.

 GUIDELINES AND RESTRICTIONS